 But why should a young adult bother to learn the culture of a single business when today’s business cultures, unlike those of a generation ago, vary so much and change so quickly?
 Why bother to spend all that time on a business site when so many of tomorrow’s workers will report to work virtually?
 Why send students to serve internships that may not be truly aligned with their real likes and talents?

-The Internship Depot wanted to provide middle and high school students and college freshmen with the opportunity to join in a meaningful workforce readiness effort that culminates with an internship with a business Sponsor.
+The Internship Depot wanted to provide middle and high school students and college freshmen with the opportunity to join in a meaningful workforce readiness effort that culminates with an internship with a Hosting business.
 To ensure that participating students are truly prepared for the internships they secure, The Internship Depot developed a rigorous and engaging set of learning modules and activities that starts in middle school, becomes very real in high school, can be offered to first-year college students, and helps students get ready for their lives as working adults.

 Called The Rainmakers Internship Preparation Program (RIPP), this multi-phase informal course of study provides the curriculum, training, and mentoring necessary for Rainmakers Candidates (participating juniors and seniors in high school or first-year college students) to be able to solicit, secure, and successfully complete a Rainmakers Internship.
 Upon the successful completion of the internship, Rainmakers Candidates become Rainmakers and Members of The Rainmakers Club, a free online community through which they can build their professional networks, apply for paid internships with The Internship Depot and its industry partners, seek ongoing employment, and gain management experience by remotely mentoring and managing incoming Rainmakers Candidates.